Transformer CIO Strategy: The Secret To Seeing Opportunities Others Miss

 Being a Transformer CIO in an enterprise today requires equal parts of leadership, technology, strategy and collaboration.
 The good news is that there is one focus that brings it all together - the customer and their user experience (UX).
 Given the changing needs of business, CIOs are now a part of the entirety of the customer journey - not just the post-acquisition system stability stuff - but really about providing the infrastructure and the data management that will help improve the total UX.

 In doing so, the Transformer CIO is - without a doubt - going to see hidden opportunities.
-Customer satisfaction is the ultimate selling point, especially in the Third Wave of digital marketing, because if the customer is not satisfied, their network will hear about it.
+Customer satisfaction is the ultimate selling point because if the customer is not satisfied, their network will hear about it.
 And that can really hurt in today’s digital business environment.

 “Americans tell an average of 9 people about good experiences, and tell 16 (nearly two times more) people about poor experiences.”